raid-guild/handbook/docs/glossary.md

 Personal Tokens.
 These are tokens which are unique to specific Raiders which can be used to Summon them for a given Raid or feedback on a Proposal.
 Specific pTokens are Whitelisted by the DAO and stored in the War Chest.

 #### Proposal
 A means of requesting something (shares, funding, token whitelists, etc.) from the DAO.
 All Proposals are made onchain and voted on using Shares by Guilders.
-Proposals much have more Yes than No votes to pass.
+Proposals must have more Yes than No votes to pass.

 #### RageQuit
 The act of exiting shares from the DAO in exchange for a pro-rata share of the underlying capital bank relative to Share Value.